WemXPro/documentation/developers/services.md

 ## Unsuspend

-The unsuspend function is called whenever an order is unsuspended for example when a client pays an overdue invoice.
+The unsuspend function is called whenever an order is unsuspended, for example when a client pays an overdue invoice.

-When this function is called, you should add a method to handle it appropriately.
+You should handle this function call appropriately by adding a method.

 ```php
     /**